satom99/coxir/README.md

 ### More

-For more information check out the guides on the [documentation](https://satom.me/coxir).
+For more information check out the [documentation guides](https://satom.me/coxir).